Peachey-Schoorl/schooltrui-vsz/README.md

 Besides plain CSS, [Bulma](https://bulma.io/) is used for styling.

+The [Bulma Carousel/Slider component](https://bulma-carousel.onrender.com/) is used to display the hero images.

 The actual conversion page (where the sweater can be bought) is hosted on Stripe.

+To gather user interest, a Google Form is used.

 ### Color Scheme